temporalio/documentation/docs/system-tools/tctl.md

 ## Quick Start

-- Run `tctl -h` for help on top level commands and global options
+- Run `tctl -h` for help on top-level commands and global options
 - Run `tctl namespace -h` for help on namespace operations
 - Run `tctl workflow -h` for help on workflow operations
 - Run `tctl taskqueue -h` for help on task queue operations